SochimaOkafor/Churn-Analysis/README.md

 - Encoded categorical variables for modeling.

 3. **Exploratory SQL Queries:**
-- Used SQL to explore key churn indicators (e.g., churn rate by contract type, payment method, and internet service).
+- Used SQL to explore key churn indicators.

 4. **Data Transformation (Python):**
 - Applied transformations using pandas and numpy.